-- Avg Stops Per Route-Enter the average number of stops that should be considered on a route within a territory. - Cycle-Select the number of weeks to build (1-4 Weeks). - Workdays per Week-Select the number of workdays in a week (1-7). - Nearest Neighbors-Select the number of nearest stops to consider in the build; used to calculate Drive Time (default = 3). - Advanced Options-Click to select additional adjustments and boundary options.
+Avg Stops Per Route: Enter the average number of stops that should be considered on a route within a territory.

+- Cycle: Select the number of weeks to build (1-4 Weeks). - Workdays per Week: Select the number of workdays in a week (1-7). - Nearest Neighbors: Select the number of nearest stops to consider in the build; used to calculate Drive Time (default = 3).

+Advanced Options: Click to select additional adjustments and boundary options.

-Build Territories - Build Options Advanced Options Adjustments Max Speed Speed Adjustment 65 100 OK Cancel Boundary Selection Build on selected only Build on selected only Build on selected only Within boundary Ottaide boundary Ottaide boundary
+Build Territories 5 Build Options Advanced Options Adjustments Max Speed Speed Adjustment 65 100 OK Cancel Boundary Selection Build on selected only Build on selected only Duffin boundary Othin boundary Ottaide boundary

-Figure 242-Build Territories Advance Options
+Figure 242-Build Territories Advanced Options

-• Max Speed-(Optional, use with a Distance File) Enables override of speed limit settings on specific road segments; setting is provided in the event that company/ regulatory policies exist to prevent vehicles loaded with certain types of cargo from exceeding a set speed limit.
+Max Speed: (Optional, use with a Distance File) Enables override of speed limit settings on specific road segments; setting is provided if company/ regulatory policies exist to prevent vehicles loaded with certain types of cargo from exceeding a set speed limit.